How to Migrate Exchange 2010 to Office 365

-Exchange 2010 to Office 365 migration is in the talk of the town.
-Office 365 is a cloud-based software as a service that has numerous user-centric features and services.
+Exchange 2010 is outdated, and Microsoft ended its support on the 13th of October 2020.
+Due to this reason, Exchange 2010 to Office 365 migration is the talk of the town, as many users are migrating to advanced Office 365.
+Office 365 is a cloud-based software service with numerous user-centric features and services.
 It has a lot more to offer you.
 Unfortunately, users of Exchange Server have a limited manual method to migrate Exchange 2010 to Office 365.

-If less than 200 mailboxes are there on your Exchange Server, the cutover migration process is the perfect solution for Exchange 2010 to Office 365 Migration.
-This can be done using Setup wizard or by EAC (Exchange Admin Center).
+If less than 200 mailboxes are on your Exchange Server, the cutover migration process can be used for Exchange 2010 to Office 365 Migration.
+This can be done using the Setup wizard or by EAC (Exchange Admin Center).
 Using the Setup wizard, users can move 150 mailboxes only.
 You can also move 2000 or more mailboxes with Exchange Admin Center.

 Know more about the Cutover Method:

-Now it should be a check that Exchange 2007 server infrastructure supports MS Outlook Anywhere and Auto discover.
-Use the guide to authenticate the Exchange server 2007 setup after that.
-After the verification of the setup, use Microsoft Remote Connectivity Analyzer and verify Outlook Anywhere.
-Also, the user needs to be sure that you assigned the migration permissions for a correct account to the mailboxes that you’re going to move.
+Now, it should be checked that the Exchange 2007 server infrastructure supports MS Outlook Anywhere and Auto Discover.
+Use the guide to authenticate the Exchange Server 2007 setup after that.
+After verifying the setup, use Microsoft Remote Connectivity Analyzer and verify Outlook Anywhere.
+Also, the user needs to be sure that you assigned the migration permissions for the correct account to the mailboxes you will move.

-Download Exchange Recovery Manager tool to Migrate Exchange Server mailboxes to Office
+Download Shoviv Exchange Server Migrator to Migrate Exchange Server mailboxes to Office

 365. If you have any query and want any support, our Technical Team is online 24*7.